I hope that everyone's enjoying the last few days of summer!

 LGES Bulletin: Please remember to check the Daily Bulletin (CLICK HERE) every day for the most up to date information and announcements.

-- Masks will be worn by everyone when on campus or in the school - we are building in student “mask breaks”
+- Masks will be worn by everyone when on campus or in the school - we are building in student “mask breaks” in addition to lunch, snack, recess, outdoor specials, etc.

-- Everyone will physically distance when on campus or in the school (staff, students, parents)
+- Everyone will physically distance when on campus or in the school (staff, students, parents) -6 feet helps us avoid quarantine.

 - Handwashing and/or sanitizing will happen throughout the day & custodians will clean day & night